jpiontek/bitter-irc/README.md

 // Your account username
 username := "fred_bot"
-// The channel you'd like to listen to channel := "awesome_streamer"
+// The channel you'd like to listen to channelName := "awesome_streamer"
 // Use TLS
 tls := true

-// Create a new channel by supplying the necessary info and the Logger digester.
-channel := birc.NewTwitchChannel(channel, username, oauthKey, tls, birc.Logger)
+// Create a new channel by supplying the necessary info and the Logger digester. channel := birc.NewTwitchChannel(channelName, username, oauthKey, tls, birc.Logger)

 // Connect estblishes the underlying TCP connection err := channel.Connect()